 PHYS 211 Vibrations, Waves & Optics

 Completion of both PHYS 211 and PHYS 212 fulfills the WR Requirement.

 PHYS 312 Electrodynamics

 This course will investigate electrostatics, magnetostatics, and electrodynamics in vacuum and in matter.
 Maxwell's equations of electrodynamics are developed and explored in depth.
 Vector calculus is used throughout this course.
 Possible projects include the experimental study of capacitors, the force and torque on a magnetic dipole, and an exploration of Farady-induced electric fields.
 Prerequisite: 211, 212 and 282, or permission of instructor.
-This course fulfills the QR graduation requirement.
 Normally offered every other year.